noahehall/theBookOfNoah/databases/_redis.md

   - **note**: you dont need to specify a password for starting the service
   1. follow steps above to install redis
   2. follow steps above to create redis daemon user
-  3. start redis `sudo systemctl start redis`
+  3. start redis `sudo systemctl start redis-server`
   4. login `redis-cli -a your-pass`
   5. restart check `sudo chmod 770 /var/lib/redis`
   6. if you so choose, enable redis to start at boot: `sudo systemctl enable redis`